Racism in France: The African slave trade

-In 1315, King Louis X stated that “French ground frees any slave that touches it”.
-Although the Portuguese had been involved in slavery since 1441, it was only in 1594 that the first French slave expedition occurred and it was only in the middle of the 17th century that the Caribbean island colonies of Martinique, Guadeloupe, Grenada, Saint-Domingue (Haiti), Saint-Martin and Saint Barthélemy were occupied by French powers.
-Although the deportation of slaves to French colonies had been legalized in 1626 and the trade of slaves had been made legal by Louis XIII in 1642, transatlantic expeditions had only been transporting goods and “engagés” (European workers who paid for their travel by working for 36 months in tobacco plantations upon their arrival in the New World).
+In 1315, King Louis X stated that "French ground frees any slave that touches it".
+Although the Portuguese had been involved in slavery since 1441, in 1594 the first French slave expedition occurred and in the middle of the 17th century the Caribbean island colonies of Martinique, Guadeloupe, Dominica, Grenada, Saint-Domingue (Haiti), Saint-Martin and Saint Barthélemy were occupied by French powers.
+The deportation of slaves to French colonies was legalized in 1626 and the trade of slaves was made legal by Louis XIII in 1642, transatlantic expeditions had only been transporting goods and "engagés" (European workers who paid for their travel by working for 36 months in tobacco plantations upon their arrival in the New World).
 However, the year 1674 portrayed a shift in France's position in the trade of African slaves.

 In 1674, due to oversupply, the price of tobacco was dragged down.
 This encouraged colonists to turn to the cultivation of sugar.
 Although the sale of sugar cane was a lot more profitable than the sale of tobacco, its cultivation was also a lot more difficult and intensive than that of tobacco.
-African slaves thus replaced “engagès” as their servile labor was necessary for the economic development of France.
+African slaves thus replaced "engagès" as their servile labor was necessary for the economic development of France.
 In 1673, the Senegal Company was founded.
 It was responsible for the provision of slaves to the island of Saint-Domingue.
-Up until then, commerce had simply been between the West Indies and France, but now France had entered in the Triangular Trade, which meant that commerce was now between France, Africa and the West Indies.
+Up until then, commerce had mostly been between the West Indies and France, but now France had entered in the Triangular Trade, which meant that commerce was now between France, Africa and the West Indies.
 Although France's participation in the trade was delayed, it ended up playing an important role in the overall trade of African slaves.
-In total, 17 French ports participated in the slave trade with over 3300 slave expeditions.
+In total, 17 French ports participated in the slave trade with over 3,300 slave expeditions.
 The port of Nantes was France's principal slave port as it was responsible for about 42% of France's slave trade.
 Other important ports were those of La Rochelle, Marseille, Honfleur, Lorient, Le Havre, Bordeaux and Saint-Malo.

 In 1685, Louis XIV set up the Code Noir ("Black Code"), a set of rules written by Jean-Baptiste Colbert.
 These rules were based on the principle that the black slave had no judicial rights and was the property of his master.
 Below are some examples of articles present in the Black Code: